Icezero0/Gray_bot/README.md

-# Java_QQ_bot
+# Gray_bot
-A QQbot based on go-cqhttp, tomcat and Java.
+A QQ bot based on go-cqhttp and Java.